-" I,, do hereby swear/ solemnly affirm that I will at all times during my service as a member of the Council be faithful to the Republic of Namibia and uphold its Constitution and laws, and perform my functions and further the aims and objects of the Council to the best of my ability.".
+"I,, do swear or solemnly affirm that, at all times during my term of office as a member of the Social Work and Psychology Council of Namibia, I will be faithful to the Republic of Namibia and uphold its Constitution and laws, and exercise and perform my powers and functions and further the aims and objects of the Social Work and Psychology Council to the best of my ability without fear, favour or prejudice.
+So, help me God / I solemnly affirm".